RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

     - A [Redis Enterprise Software]({{<relref "/modules/install/add-module-to-database">}}) database

-- redis-cli command line tool
+- `redis-cli` command line tool

-- [redis-py](https://github.com/redis/redis-py) client library v4.0.0 or greater
+- [`redis-py`](https://github.com/redis/redis-py) client library v4.1.0 or greater

 ## RedisGraph with `redis-cli`

-The `redis-cli` command line tool comes packaged with Redis.
+The [`redis-cli`](https://redis.io/docs/manual/cli/) command line tool comes packaged with Redis.
 You can use it to connect to your Redis database and test the following RedisGraph commands.

 ### Connect to a database